aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/module2-genai-components/ai-gateway/index.en.md

 :::code{language=yaml showCopyAction=false}
 # Your running models (available to LiteLLM):
 NAME                                        READY   STATUS
-mistral-7b-int8-neuron-*                    1/1     Running   # ← Mistral model
+deepseek-r1-qwen3-8b-neuron-*                    1/1     Running   # ← DeepSeek model
-deepseek-r1-llama-8b-int8-neuron-*         1/1     Running   # ← DeepSeek model
+qwen3-8b-neuron-neuron-*         1/1     Running   # ← Qwen model
 :::

 **Why this matters:** Our setup automatically discovers these running models and points LiteLLM to them using the Helm Chart configuration.